Current Students 2018/2019

-At the beginning of the current academic year, 18 students were admitted to the MPH program, bringing the total number of enrolled students attending the first and second year MPH program to 31.Our students are residents of various regions of the West Bank, although they are mostly residents of the central West Bank regions of Ramallah/al-Bireh and East Jerusalem.
-Their disciplines are varied: almost half of our students are health professionals, such as physicians, dentists, veterinarians, and nurses.
-About one third are allied health professionals, such as pharmacists, nutritionists, laboratory technicians and therapists, and the rest have backgrounds in the natural and social sciences or engineering.
+At the beginning of the current academic year, 18 students were admitted to the MPH program, bringing the total number of enrolled students attending the first and second year MPH program to 34.Our students are residents of various regions of the West Bank, although they are mostly residents of the central West Bank regions of Ramallah/al-Bireh and East Jerusalem.
+Their disciplines are varied: almost one third of our students are health professionals, such as physicians, dentists, and nurses.
+About one third is allied health professionals, such as pharmacists, nutritionists, and the rest have backgrounds in the natural and social sciences or engineering.
 Some of our students currently hold jobs in various sectors, such as work in governmental organizations (such as ministries), local or international non-governmental health organizations, and the private sector.
 Others are new graduates or yet unemployed graduates.

 ICPH hosts a community and public health forum engaging its graduates, faculty, researchers, staff and students in maintaining contact with each other.
 This forum assists in exchanging information and fostering cooperation among the various health, education, environment and social services sectors.
 Activities include general meetings; alumni assistance in the orientation of new students; encouragement and support of eligible candidates in applying to PhD programs abroad; and organizing and holding the public lecture series using the pool of expertise available at ICPH, Birzeit, and other local universities, and ICPH’s network of international academics and professionals.
 Through the forum’s email list, members share news, interesting papers, and invitations to health related events.
 Many of our alumni also maintain close personal contact with the Institute.
 We continue to function as advisors, mentors and a general source of support.
 ICPH offers continuing education opportunities to it alumni, with many attending the special training schemes and public lectures offered on a regular basis.